 The RPS Award for Sustained, Outstanding and Influential Advancement of Photography – The Outstanding Service Medal: This award recognises major sustained, outstanding and influential contributions to the advancement of photography and/or imaging in their widest meanings.
 To be eligible candidates must have made a contribution that has had a significant influence on the sustained advancement or enhancement of photography or imaging.
 Such influence may, but not necessarily, have been through commercial activities.
 This award is to be made occasionally to a notable person who has contributed over a significant period of time to the global world of photography.
 Recipients might include communicators, directors of museums, picture libraries or galleries, archivists, senior administrators, CEOs or team leaders of manufacturing or service organisations that have advanced imaging.
 This award also carries with it an Honorary Fellowship of The Society.

 The RPS Awards of Honorary Fellowships: These are awarded to distinguished persons having, from their position or attainments, an intimate connection with the science or fine art of photography or the application thereof.
-No more than 11 Honorary Fellowships (HonFRPS) may be awarded in a non-election year in addition to those given to other Award winners as set out in this paper, and 12 in an election year.

 The RPS Award for Cinematic Production: This award is given to an individual for outstanding achievement or sustained contribution in the production, direction or development of film for the cinema, television, online or new media.